-The usage of further Main: variables is illustrated e.g. in main03.cc, and the possibility to use command-line input files in main16.cc and main42.cc.
+The possibility to use command-line input files is further illustrated e.g. in main16.cc and main42.cc.

 The online manual also exists in an interactive variant, where you semi-automatically can construct a file with all the command lines you wish to have.
-This requires that somebody installs the pythia81xx/phpdoc directory in a webserver.
-If you lack a local installation you can use the one at http://home.thep.lu.se/~torbjorn/pythia81php/Welcome.php This is not a commercial-quality product, however, and requires some user discipline.
+This requires that somebody installs the pythia82xx/share/Pythia8/phpdoc directory in a webserver.
+If you lack a local installation you can use the one at http://home.thep.lu.se/Pythia/pythia82php/Welcome.php This is not a commercial-quality product, however, and requires some user discipline.
 Full instructions are provided on the "Save Settings" page.